Will be proven innocent in Naqeebullah murder case: Rao Anwar - Pakistan Observer

 Anwar claimed that record was available that proves that he neither caught Naqeebullah nor killed him.

 The accused said evidence against him was not available.
-“I have been nominated in the wrong case,” he said, adding that the case against him was taken up due to professional jealousy.
+“I have been nominated in the wrong case.—INP

-Anwar further said that his phone number mentioned in the Joint Investigation Team report was incorrect.
-He added that records of the phone number mentioned in the report show it was used in Karachi onMarch 21, while he was in Islamabad for a Supreme Court hearing on the said date.

-After lawyers representing Naqeebullah’s father Khan Muhammad failed to appear for today’s hearing, the court gave them the final chance to present their arguments.